 - is designed to respect your privacy and dignity

-- does not allow you to be discriminated against
+- does not allow you to be unlawfully discriminated against

 - protects your rights as a candidate as much as possible.

-The NZSIS will give you the opportunity to discuss any concerns they have before they make their recommendation to your agency.
+The NZSIS will give you the opportunity to discuss any concerns they have before they make their recommendation to your organisation.

 If you believe you haven’t been treated fairly, talk to your vetting contact.